 - 28.1 A small plastic bucket contains tiles with the letters MISSISSIPPI.
-Four of these tiles are drawn out of the bucket without replacement. - (a) What is the chance that all four S tiles are drawn? - (b) What is the chance that exactly two out of the 4 drawn tiles are S? - 28.2 A jar contains five blue and ten green marbles.
-Seven marbles are drawn from the jar, what is the chance that exactly 3 are blue? - 28.3 Out of a set of 316 students, 160 of which are 20 years or older and 156 of which are younger than 20 years, 48 are chosen uniformly at random to complete a survey. - (a) What is the expected number of students completing the survey who are 20 years or older? - (b) What is the standard deviation of the expected number of students completing the survey who are 20 years or older?
+Four of these tiles are drawn out of the bucket without replacement. - a) What is the chance that all four S tiles are drawn? - b) What is the chance that exactly two out of the four drawn tiles are S? - 28.2 A jar contains five blue and ten green marbles.
+Seven marbles are drawn from the jar, what is the chance that exactly 3 are blue? - 28.3 In the prodction output of a factory for a day are 500 screws, 10 of which are below standard. - a) If 5 of the screws are drawn uniformly at random without replacement from the 500 screws, what is the chance that this sample does not contain a below standard screw? - b) What is the expected number of below standard screws in this sample of 5? - 28.4 Continuing the last problem, how many screws should be in the sample so that on average one of the sampled screws will be below standard? - 28.5 Fifteen hundred of a particular bird are living in an ecosystem.
+Twenty are sampled without replacement, and five are found to be carrying a particular gene.
+What number of birds out of the 1500 should have this gene so that the expected number found in the sample would be 5?
+(This type of estimate is called a method of moments estimate.) - 28.6 Out of a set of 316 college students, 160 of which are 20 years or older and 156 of which are younger than 20 years, 48 are chosen uniformly at random to complete a survey.